UW-Hydro/VIC/README.txt

 	Description:

 	The output variables pressure and vapor pressure were output in Pa instead of kPa.
 This has been fixed.
+TJB

 Changed OUT_SURF_TEMP from the average of T[0] and T[1] to exactly equal to T[0].

 	Files affected:

 	put_data.c

 	Description:

 	Previously, OUT_SURF_TEMP had been set to the average of node temperatures T[0] and T[1].
 This has been changed to just T[0], since OUT_SURF_TEMP represents the surface skin temperature.
+TJB

 Added case of SPATIAL_FROST = TRUE in full_energy.c

 	Files affected:

 	full_energy.c

+	Description:

 	This module needed to handle the case of SPATIAL_FROST = TRUE.
 GCT

 Fixed fread statements

 	Files affected:

 	read_initial_model_state.c

+	Description:

 	Fixed fread checks to make sure correct number of items were read in rather than the size of the item read in.
 JCA

 Read in order incorrect in error_print_surf_energy_bal

 	Files affected:
 	calc_surf_energy_bal.c
+										GCT

 Removed (1.-snow_coverage) from three equations where it did not belong

 	Files affected:

 	func_surf_energy_bal.c
+										GCT

 setup_frozen_soil subroutine removed as it is never called

 	Files affected:

 	frozen_soil.c
+										GCT

 Bug fix for previous bug fix to dt_baseflow calculation.

 	Files Affected:

 	runoff.c

 	Description:

 	Fixed bug arising from earlier fix to dt_baseflow calculation.
 Earlier fix took residual moisture
 	into account in the linear part of the baseflow eqn, but not in the non-linear part.
 Now we take residual moisture into account correctly throughout the whole equation.
 TJB

 Sub-daily snow step for 24h wb mode not aggregating correctly

 	Files affected:

-           snow_melt.c (melt units corrected to mm)
-           solve_snow.c (melt units corrected to mm)
+	snow_melt.c
+	solve_snow.c
-           surface_fluxes.c (iter_* and step_* structures)
+	surface_fluxes.c

 	Description:

 	The implementation of the canopy iteration in surface_fluxes() caused the data structures containing the results for the sub-daily snow steps to be reset at the beginning of every sub-daily step, resulting in large water balance errors and incorrect daily results.
 This has been fixed by creating distinct data structures to store results for iterations (iter_*) and steps (step_*).
 In addition, the units of snow melt were corrected to be consistent (mm) across functions.
 TJB

 Moved Implicit error counting above call for solve_T_profile.

 	Files affected:

-          func_surf_energy_bal
+	func_surf_energy_bal.c
+										GCT

 Moved ARNO/NIJSSEN conversion after calculation of max_moist.

 	Files affected:

 	read_soilparam_arc.c
+										GCT

 Added ErrorFlag return value from initialize_prcp.

 	Files affected:

 	lakes.eb.c
 	LAKE.h
+										GCT

 Trap cases of T-errors matching variable ERROR for root_brent.

+	Files affected:

 	calc_atmos_energy_bal.c
 	calc_surf_energy_bal.c
 	frozen_soil.c
 	ice_melt.c
 	root_brent.c
 	snow_intercept.c
 	snow_melt.c

+	Description:

 	Basically, what was happening was that when root_brent was called from calc_surf_energy_bal with func_surf_energy_bal as Function,
 	then func_surf_energy_bal was ocasionally returning a value of ERROR to root_brent, and root_brent was then (in some cases) interpreting this as an actual surface temperature and continuing merrily on its way.
 So, there was an error in the model that was never caught.
 So, now root_brent checks for this and returns a value of ERROR if there is a problem.
 Because of this change, all of the routines that call root_brent had to be changed since they checked against an error of -9998 - now they check for values less than -998, since ERROR = -999.
 JCA

 Trap cases of negative soil moisture.

 	Files affected:

 	full_energy.c

+	Description:

 	No longer resets ice content to previous time-step ice content if subsidence has occurred.
 JCA

 Fixed bug for read-in during EXCESS_ICE option.

 	Files affected:

 	read_initial_model_state.c

+	Description:

 	Fixed bug for read-in during EXCESS_ICE option.
 JCA

 Memory errors for ARC_SOIL=TRUE and OUTPUT_FORCE=TRUE

 	Files Affected:

 	get_force_type.c
 	get_global_param.c
 	initialize_global.c
 	read_soilparam.c
 	read_soilparam_arc.c
 	vicNl.c

 	Description:

 	Memory errors would occur when ARC_SOIL=TRUE and OUTPUT_FORCE=TRUE.
 	In addition, the output files would not contain sufficient contents due to not closing properly.
 These have been fixed.
 TJB

 Handling of cells missing from snowband file

 	Files affected:

 	read_snowband.c

 	Description:

 	Previously, if SNOW_BAND = TRUE and a particular cell was not listed in the snowband file, VIC would abort.
 Now, when VIC encounters cells with no information in the snowband file, VIC issues a warning and sets the cells to have 1 band, with Tfactor = 0 and Pfactor = 1.
 KAC via TJB

 Moved check for soil moisture > max to initialize_model_state.c

 	Files affected:

 	read_initial_model_state.c
 	initialize_model_state.c

 	Description:

 	For initializing the model state the check for soil moist > max moist was moved from read_initial_model_state.c to initialize_model_state.c.
 The check is performed on all veg types even if the area fraction = 0.
 There was a situation with EXCESS_ICE = TRUE when the model was trying to distribute moisture values that exceeded max moist to each thermal node in the wetland area when Cl = 0.
 JCA

 Incorrect limits on soil layer evap in runoff() for SPATIAL_FROST = TRUE

 	Files affected:

 	runoff.c

 	Description:

 	Modified to correctly handle evaporation from spatially distributed soil frost.
 Original version could produce negative soil moisture in fractions with high ice content since only total evaporation was checked versus total liquid water content, not versus available liquid water in each frost subsection.
 KAC via TJB

 Bug fixes in EXCESS_ICE calculations

 	Files affected:

 	full_energy.c
 	vicNl_def.h

 	Description:

 	Added MAX_SUBSIDENCE parameter to EXCESS_ICE option.
 	Fixed bug in subsidence calculation.
 JCA

 Return ERROR instead of exiting in ice_melt.c module

 	Files affected:

 	ice_melt.c

 	Description:

 	Return ERROR instead of exiting, if ice_melt could not converge to a solution in root_brent.
 JCA

 Force runoff() to use user-specified resid_moist